-However, from 2021, Montenegrin nationals will need an ETIAS travel authorization to travel to Schengen countries for up to 90 days, for purposes of tourism, medical treatment, transit, or business.
+However, from late 2022 onwards, Montenegrin nationals will need an ETIAS travel authorization to travel to Schengen countries for up to 90 days, for purposes of tourism, medical treatment, transit, or business.

 ETIAS is a multiple-entry travel authorization which permits Montenegrins to spend up to 90 days in the Schengen Area with each entry, within every 180-day period.
 It is valid for 3 years from the date of approval, meaning citizens of Montenegro do not need to apply for an ETIAS before every trip to European countries.